IvanWang0730/StyleAP/README.md

 ```
 In this instance, we use `wmt2021_en_zh.en` in the default file directory `./MSMT/` to train a faiss index on a single GPU 0 and the same file to search the nearest monolingual sentences via the above trained index. **note**: You may use the `scripts/split_parallel_sentence.sh` to obtain monolingual sentence files.

 You can quickly prepossess the training data like this.
-You can check [sacremoses](https://github.com/alvations/sacremoses) and [subword-nmt](https://github.com/rsennrich/subword-nmt) for other setting details.
+Besides, check [sacremoses](https://github.com/alvations/sacremoses) and [subword-nmt](https://github.com/rsennrich/subword-nmt) for other setting details.
 ```shell
 sacremoses -l {src_lang} -j 4 tokenize  < {src_text} > {src_text}.tok
 sacremoses -l {trg_lang} -j 4 tokenize  < {trg_text} > {trg_text}.tok